krnik/jbq/README.md

 const userSchema = {                //  Define `userSchema`
     type: 'object',                 //  ▶ that is an object
     properties: ['names', 'email'], //  ▶ that can have only two properies 'names' and 'email'
-    [SYM_PROPERTIES]: {             //  ▶ those properties have following schemas
+    [SYM_PROPERTIES]: {             //  ▶ properties of this object have following schemas
         names: {                    //  ⯁ `names` property:
             type: 'array',          //      ▷ is an array
             len: 2,                 //      ▷ that have length equal 2
             [SYM_COLLECTION]: {     //      ▷ all items in this array
-                type: 'string',     //      ▷ are a strings },                      //
+                type: 'string',     //      ▷ are strings
+            },                      //
         },                          //
         email: {                    //  ⯁ `email` property